August 2, 1776 - The Signing of the Declaration of Independence.

 August 2 was also the date when the assistant to the secretary of Congress, Timothy Matlack, produced a clean scripted copy, and not on July 4 as is commonly believed by so many, of which on that famous date only printed copies, as seen at the bottom of this post, were produced.

-So, many members of the Continental Congress started to sign the engrossed version of the Declaration on August 2, 1776, in Philadelphia.
+So, many members of the Continental Congress (but not all) signed the engrossed version of the Declaration on August 2, 1776, in Philadelphia.

 John Hancock’s famous signature was in the middle, because of his status as President of the Congress.
 The other delegates signed by state delegation, starting in the upper right column, and then proceeding in five columns, arranged from the northernmost state (New Hampshire) to the southernmost (Georgia).